How to Get Rid of Mice

 Beside if 100% control is not achieved rapidly, mice may rebuild their population or reproduce quicker than traps can catch them.
 There are also instances where mice cannot be accessed, e.g. nests in ceilings, walls, attics, under floorboards etc.

 For all these reasons it may be preferable to consult a professional Pest Controller who will know exactly who to handle each situation in order to achieve complete mice control.

 Owl Pest Control Technicians are qualified and work with the most effective rodent control products available for professional use.
-They have the experience and knowledge required to get rodents quickly from any tricky area around your home or office, e.g.:
+They have decades of experience and knowledge required to get rodents quickly from any tricky area around your home or office, e.g.:

-- Mice inside walls and behind plaster boards or mice nests in insulation materials;
+- Mice inside walls, behind plasterboards, or mice nests in insulation materials;

-- Mice under floor boards, getting access through wiring or pipe work;
+- Mice living under floorboards, getting access through wiring or pipework;

-- Mice in kitchen presses, quickly noticeable with gnaw marks on packaging and droppings in presses
+- Evidence of mice presence in kitchen presses, quickly noticeable with gnaw marks on packaging and droppings

 4. Prevent mice from coming back

 The final part of mice control is to make sure they are not coming back: